tiagoCMatias/monoBreaker/README.md

 # MonoBreaker

-MonoBreaker: A tool to guide the process of decomposing monoliths into microservices
+MonoBreaker: A tool to guide the process of decomposing monolithic Django application into microservices

-MonoBreaker is a python program for decomposing monolithic Django Application towards Microservices.

 ## Requirements